Q. I’m a TCNJ student. When can I register for courses?

 Q. Where can I obtain a course syllabus?

-A. Please contact firstname.lastname@example.org.
-We will provide you with the information for the course’s professor or department in order to obtain a syllabus.
+A. To obtain a syllabus, you will need to contact the professor directly.
+If their name isn’t listed in the Courses tab, please email us at firstname.lastname@example.org. with the course information and we will provide you with the information for the course’s professor or department in order to obtain a syllabus.
 For general course descriptions, please visit the Undergraduate Bulletin or Graduate Bulletin.

 Q. I’m a visiting student.
 How will I be billed?